spencermountain/clooney/README.markdown

 	align:"middle",
 	type:"vertical_bar"
 })
-//the updates automatically animate in a physics transition
+//they automatically animate with a 'wall' physics transition

 //the to hide it..
 g.hide()